Shepherd struck, sheep scattered; Jerusalem judged

 The hour is coming, indeed it has come, when you will be scattered, every man to his home, and will leave me alone; yet I am not alone, for the Father is with me.
 John 16:32

-Turning his hand against the “little ones” appears to tell us about the death that would fall upon Jerusalem’s children during the siege of the Romans in 70 AD.
-Extreme famine during the 3 1/2 years of siege made many turn to cannibalizing of their own offspring.
-See Also: Roasted Child
+Turning his hand against the “little ones” appears to tell us about the death that would fall upon Jerusalem’s children as a result of the nation rejecting the Messiah.
+During the siege of the Romans in 70 AD, extreme famine during the 3 1/2 months of siege made many turn to cannibalizing their own offspring.
+[See Also: Roasted Child]

-The Diaspora, or scattering of the Jews, began 40 years after the Jews rejected Messiah.
-They were given one generation [Matt 24:34; Mark 13:30; Luke 21:32] just as they had been at Kadesh-barnea when they refused to go into the land [Num 13-14 c.f.
-Judge 14:7].
-Only this time, they continued in their rejection.
-So according to Josephus, the people who were left in Jerusalem after the siege were divided into three groups: (1) some to the mines in Egypt, which is a death sentence similar to being sent to Siberia under the old U.S.S.R., (2) some sent through out the empire as slaves, the best looking sent to Rome itself, and (3) some left to starve in the land.
+The LORD says that the little ones will be divided into thirds.
+Two-thirds will die, one-third will live, and one-third will be left alive.
+The third that is left alive will be put into a fire to refine them.
+To refine gold from its raw state is quite a process.
+The heat is very high as the dross is burned off.
+This fire is also a metaphor for spiritual testing.
+The Second Diaspora, or scattering of the Jews, began 40 years after the Jews rejected Messiah.
+They have, for the most part, continued in their rejection.
+So, according to Josephus, the people who were left in Jerusalem after the siege were divided into three groups: (1) some to the mines in Egypt, which is a death sentence, (2) some sent throughout the empire as slaves, the best looking sent to Rome itself, and (3) some left to starve in the land.

 “And now, since his soldiers were already quite tired with killing men, and yet there appeared to be a vast multitude still remaining alive, Caesar gave orders that they should kill none but those that were in arms, and opposed them, but should take the rest alive.
 But, together with those whom they had orders to slay, they slew the aged and the infirm; but for those that were in their flourishing age, and who might be useful to them, they drove them together into the temple, and shut them up within the walls of the court of the women; over which Caesar set one of his freedmen, as also Fronto, one of his own friends; which last was to determine every one’s fate, according to his merits.
 So this Fronto slew all those that had been seditious and robbers, who were impeached one by another; but of the young men, he chose out the tallest and most beautiful, and reserved them for the triumph; and as for the rest of the multitude that were above seventeen years old, he put them into bonds, and sent them to the Egyptian mines.
 Titus also sent a great number into the provinces, as a present to them, that they might be destroyed upon their theatres, by the sword and by the wild beasts; but those that were under seventeen years of age were sold for slaves.
 Now during the days wherein Fronto was distinguishing these men, there perished, for want of food, eleven thousand; some of whom did not taste any food, through the hatred their guards bore to them; and others would not take in any when it was given them.
 The multitude also was so very great, that they were in want even of corn for their sustenance.”
 War, book 6; chap 9; sec 2by Josephus